Esukhia/dakje-desktop/README.md

 - Changelog

     *  Changed the processing logic from "based on words" to "based on blocks"  which speeds up the performance.

+- Version: 0.71 (2017/12/13)

+    * Fix the error occurs when adding new sentences at the end of the article after segmenting
+    * Fix the error occurs when segmenting a new blank line